What are the different types of homeowners insurance policy forms?

 HO-3: Special Form

-An HO-3, or special form policy, is the most common type of homeowners insurance policy on the market, accounting for the vast majority of single-family home policies.
+An HO-3 policy is the most common type of homeowners insurance on the market, accounting for 78.2% of home insurance policies in 2021, according to the NAIC.
+[4]

 • Ordinance of law